anusha-murali/anusha-murali.github.io/CS124/heaps.md

 ## Heaps

-Heaps (or Min-Heaps) are binary trees for which every parent node has a value less than or equal to any of its children.
+Heaps (or Min-Heaps in this discussion) are binary trees for which every parent node has a value less than or equal to any of its children.
 We refer to this condition as the **heap invariant**.

 This implementation uses arrays for which heap[$k$] <= heap[$2k+1$] and heap[$k$] $\leq$ heap[$2k+2$] for